 Parallels Provider

-• running Crabbox on local Parallels Desktop VMs;
+provider: parallels; - run Crabbox on local or remote Parallels Desktop VMs;

-Parallels is a direct SSH lease provider.
-Crabbox asks prlctl to create a linked clone from a configured source VM and explicit snapshot, starts the clone, discovers the guest IP, injects the per-lease SSH key with Parallels Tools, then uses the normal Crabbox SSH sync/run/checkpoint path.
+Parallels is a direct SSH-lease provider (it never goes through the broker).
+To acquire a box, Crabbox asks prlctl to create a clone from a configured source VM and snapshot, starts the clone, discovers the guest IP, injects the per-lease SSH key through Parallels Tools, and then uses the normal Crabbox SSH sync/run/checkpoint path.

-The provider is local-first.
-Set parallels.host when the Parallels Desktop install lives on another Mac reachable over SSH.
+The provider is local-first: by default it drives the prlctl on the same Mac that runs Crabbox.
+Set parallels.host to drive a Parallels Desktop install on another Mac over SSH.

-The recommended operator UX is a named template alias.
-A template points at a source VM plus a known-good snapshot.
-Commands then use the same normal Crabbox flows without a separate Parallels command.
+The recommended operator UX is a named template alias: a template points at a source VM plus a known-good snapshot, so day-to-day commands run the normal Crabbox flows without juggling source/snapshot flags.

 crabbox warmup \